Alexander Roedlach, SVD, Ph.D.

 Creighton University's medical anthropology program provides both a knowledge base and a usable skill set for health and health care in an increasingly complex world through taking seriously the important factors of society and culture.
 This sociocultural approach to health and health care makes the program unique and complementary with other health-related programs.
 With its emphasis on fieldwork and cultural analysis in the light of biomedical knowledge, the program furthers the excellence of healthcare professionals.

 The Medical Anthropology graduate program is coordinated by the Department of Cultural and Social Studies, at Creighton's College of Arts and Sciences.
 The program is informed by Ignatian ideals that distinguish Jesuit education from other institutions of higher learning.
 These ideals, for example, encourage program faculty and students to study and promote strategies for equitable access to effective health care both domestically and globally.

 Students can choose to enroll in either one of the certificate programs or the master's program.
-Our core courses are taught by full-time tenure-track and tenured faculty with terminal degrees in their fields, distinguishing this program from many comparable programs that rely extensively on adjunct and temporary teaching staff.
-The program faculty has combined backgrounds in anthropology, business, ethics, family medicine, nursing, public health, philosophy, social work, sociology, and theology.
+Our core courses are generally taught by full-time tenure-track and tenured faculty with terminal degrees in their fields, distinguishing this program from many comparable programs that rely extensively on adjunct and temporary teaching staff.
+The program faculty has combined backgrounds in anthropology, business, ethics, family medicine, nursing, public health, philosophy, religious studies, social work, sociology, and theology.